Kirio Fan Club: Manga

-Written and illustrated by Ponchan Chikyū No Osakana, Kirio Fanclub was serialized online via Jitsugyo no Nihon Sha's Comic Ruelle website from June 24, 2022, to August 9, 2024.
+Written and illustrated by Ponchan Chikyū no Osakana, Kirio Fan Club was serialized online via Jitsugyo no Nihon Sha's Comic Ruelle website from June 24, 2022, to August 9, 2024.
 Its chapters were compiled into six tankōbon volumes from December 15, 2022, to September 19, 2024.

-A five-chapter spin-off manga also illustrated by Chikyū No Osakana was serialized on the same website from October 18, 2024 to February 21, 2025.
+A five-chapter spin-off manga also illustrated by Chikyū No Osakana was serialized on the same website from October 18, 2024, to February 21, 2025.
 The spin-off's chapters were compiled into a single tankōbon volume released on April 17, 2025.

 During their panel at Anime Expo 2025, Kodansha USA announced that they had licensed the series for English publication beginning in Q2 2026.